truelockmc/PC-Optimus/README.md

 -Preconfigured Cleanup, cleans Files like teamporary Internet Files, File thumbnails, recycle bin and uneccessary Windows Feedback Files
 -Defragment/Optimize your Harddrive
 -Empty your Recycle Bin
+-Diagnose Storage Errors

 Information(currently in maintenance):
 -Internet speedtest
 -Generic System Info
 -Connection Info (Network Name etc)
 -Advanced Systeminfo
+-Monitor current PC Resource Usage and see how much Resources are used by which App (like an Extended Taskmanager)

 Help Button:
 Explains what every Button does